 Hanging Plants – the ultimate Scandi Boho chic living Accessory

-For the cool factor, you’ll need hanging plants – they’re everywhere and they’re super Scandi Boho super chic.
-The hanging plant raises the eye and opens up the space -by giving the illusion the ceiling is higher than perhaps it is.
-Or at least it makes use of the height that already exists.
+For the cool factor, use hanging plants – they’re everywhere and they’re Scandi Boho super chic.
+The hanging plant raises the eye and opens up the space.
+When you hang a plant up high you give the illusion that the ceiling is higher than perhaps it is.
+Or at least it makes use of the height that exists already.